sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 clotheddaisymotionlessoffense
 ```

+Obviously, don't use any of the passphrases published in this blog post!

+### Making your own passphrase, securely

+One way to securely create a passphrase is to [use dice](https://www.eff.org/dice).
+[Here's our final word list with corresponding dice rolls for you to use](https://gist.github.com/sts10/5083cf706cac4aab34848c71ef494657).

 If you want more than 51 bits of entropy, you can use more than 4 words.
 Please use your own threat model!

 ## Epilogue: Other smartTV keyboard layouts?